interlay/interbtc-spec/interbtc-spec/docs/source/spec/treasury.rst

 Lock
 ----

-Emits newly locked amount of PolkaBTC by a user.
+Emits newly locked amount of interbtc by a user.

 *Event Signature*